TroyWalshProf/SeleniumAxeDotnet/README.md

                     .DisableRules("color-contrast")
                     .Analyze();
     ```
+-   AxeBuilder.Options - This method is deprecated.
+Use WithOptions / WithRules / WithTags / DisableRules apis instead.

--   AxeBuilder.Options - Run options that is to be passed to axe scan api.
+    Run options that is to be passed to axe scan api.
 This should be a json string of format - https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#options-parameter.
 This cannot be used with WithRules /WithTags /DisableRules apis.
     ```csharp
     var axeBuilder = new AxeBuilder(webDriver);
     axeBuilder.Options = "{\"runOnly\": {\"type\": \"tag\", \"values\": [\"wcag2a\"]}, \"restoreScroll\": true}"
     var results = axeBuilder.Analyze();
+    ```
+- AxeBuilder.WithOptions - Run options that is to be passed to axe scan api.
+This will override the value set by WithRules, WithTags & DisableRules apis.
+    ```csharp
+    var results = new AxeBuilder(webDriver)
+                    .WithOptions(new AxeRunOptions()
+                    {
+                        RunOnly = new RunOnlyOptions
+                        {
+                            Type = "rule",
+                            Values = new List<string> { "duplicate-id", "color-contrast" }
+                        },

+                        RestoreScroll = true
+                    })
+                    .Analyze();
     ```
 - AxeBuilder.AxeBuilder(webDriver, axeBuilderOptions) - This api allows you to run scanning on axe version that is not packaged with this library.
     ```csharp